 Email me new jobs like these

-Category B1 is a type of Aircraft Maintenance Engineering (AME) Licence.
+The simple answer to the question 'What is a B1 license in aviation' is that Category B1 is a type of Aircraft Maintenance Engineering (AME) Licence.
 The B1 Licensed Engineers are expert mechanics who carry out the required maintenance checks on the aircraft.
 They also hold the Part 66 Licence which certifies them according to the CAA requirements.

 Maintenance of the engines and airframes are the primary duties of the B1 engineers, while maintaining the instruments and electrical/ electronic equipment is the responsibility of those who hold B2 avionics licence.
 You can search for b1 licenced engineer jobs at Aviation Job Search.